What Is Respite Care ~ Options In Denver, Colorado

 Respite Care At Skilled Nursing Facilities / Nursing Homes In Denver

 Some skilled nursing facilities (nursing homes) in the Denver area offer respite care on a daily or weekly basis.
-For seniors who need wound care, diabetes management, or other skilled nursing services, nursing homes are the best choice for respite care.
+For seniors who need wound care, diabetes management, or other skilled nursing services, nursing homes are considered the best choice for respite care.